Wilhelm Bittrich: Conviction for war crimes

 After his arrest on 8 May 1945 he was extradited to France on charges of having ordered the execution of 17 members of the Resistance in Nîmes.
 The trial revealed that Bittrich had not given such an order and even opened procedures against the responsible officers.
 As the overall commander of the troops who committed the execution, he was held responsible for their misconduct and sentenced to five years in prison.
 The sentence was considered as served after a long pretrial detention.
 He was put on trial for a second time in 1953 and sentenced to five years in prison for tolerating hangings, pillage and arson, and was released the same year.

 Activities within HIAG

 Following his release from prison, Bittrich became active in HIAG, a revisionist organization of former Waffen-SS members.
 In the 1970s, he served as the organization's chairman.
 Bittrich died in Wolfratshausen, Bavaria on 19 April 1979.

-Cultural portrayals
+In popular culture

 In the 1977 film, A Bridge Too Far, Bittrich is portrayed by actor Maximilian Schell.